Pune Journal of Religious Studies

-Jnanadeepa (=”Light of Wisdom” pronounced as Gyanadeepa) is a biannual interdisciplinary journal of religious studies from Indian Christian perspectives.
-It is brought out by scholars from Jnana-Deepa Vidyapeeth: Pontifical Institute of Philosophy and Religion, Pune 411 014, India.
+Jnanadeepa (=”Light of Wisdom” pronounced as Gyanadeepa) is a interdisciplinary quarterly journal of religious studies from Indian Christian perspectives published four times a year.
+It is brought out by scholars from Jnana Deepa, Institute of Philosophy and Theology, Pune 411 014, India.

 As a journal of religious studies, it: